TejasD96/AirBnb-Bookings-Analysis-EDA/README.md

 Identify popular neighborhoods and types of Airbnb listings.
 Analyze the relationship between Airbnb prices and occupancy rates.
 Identify seasonal trends in Airbnb bookings.
-Craft a visually appealing and insightful tableau dashboard.
 Generate insights that can be used to improve the Airbnb experience for both hosts and guests.
 Methodology: